GearworksSMP/website/content/posts/gearworks-beta-guide.md

 We encourage you to try many different mods, not just Create.
 There is also Farmers Delight, Fruitful Fun, Go fish! and more!

+Keep inventory is turned on but you will lose all XP upon death.

 ### South West

 This server uses [Lithosphere](https://www.curseforge.com/minecraft/mc-mods/lithosphere) for terrain generation.